 In a tech world that prioritizes growth over anything else, there isn’t yet a company that can be classified as a Phoenix.

-Second, companies coming out from innovative business models, that pursue growth over else, might be able to create initial traction and advantage, but over time they are not able to deliver consistent results.
-For instance, companies like Google and Amazon that came out from the ashes of the dot-com bubble also became the most promising companies.
+Second, companies coming out of innovative business models, that pursue growth over else, might be able to create initial traction and advantage, but over time they are not able to deliver consistent results.

 A glance at the Phoenix landscape